Skoffer/alfabank_mcc_summariser/README.md

 # alfabank_mcc_summariser

-This extension aggregate spending in AlfaBank Ukraine website by MCC codes
+This extension aggregates spendings in AlfaBank Ukraine website by MCC codes
 Screenshot: https://prnt.sc/s19llb
 How to use: After the list of spending is loaded press the extension button.